NOPE: Novel Object Pose Estimation from a Single Image: Method

 \subsection{Pose prediction}

-\paragraph{Template matching.} Once our architecture is trained, we can use it to generate the embeddings for novel views: Given a reference image $\imageRef$ and a set of $N$ relative viewpoints $\mathcal{P}=\left(\relativeR_1, \relativeR_2, \dots, \relativeR_N \right)$, we can obtain a corresponding set of predicted embeddings $(\mathbf{e}_1, \mathbf{e}_2, \dots, \mathbf{e}_N)$.
+\paragraph{Template matching.} Once our architecture is trained, we can use it to generate the embeddings for novel views: Given a reference image $I_r$ and a set of $N$ relative viewpoints $\mathcal{P}=\left(\relativeR_1, \relativeR_2, \dots, \relativeR_N \right)$, we can obtain a corresponding set of predicted embeddings $(\mathbf{e}_1, \mathbf{e}_2, \dots, \mathbf{e}_N)$.
 To define these viewpoints, we follow the approach used in \cite{nguyen2022templates}: We start with a regular icosahedron and subdivide each triangle recursively into four smaller triangles twice to get 342 final viewpoints.
 Finally, we simply perform a nearest neighbor search to determine the reference point that has the embedding closest to the embedding of the query image.
-Note that this can be done efficiently~\cite{nguyen2022templates}.

 \paragraph{Detecting pose ambiguities.} Pose ambiguities arise when the object has symmetries or when an object part that could remove the ambiguity is not visible, as for the mug in Figure~\ref{fig:teaser}.
 By considering the distance between the embedding of the query image and the generated embeddings, we not only can predict a single pose but also identify all the other poses that are possible given the reference and query views.